FabEdge/fabedge/docs/install.md

    node1    Ready    <none>   22h   v1.18.2
    ```

-3. On the master node, modify the CNI DaemonSet and forbid running on the edge nodes.
+3. On the master node, modify the CNI DaemonSet and prevent it from running on the edge nodes.

    ```bash
    $ cat > cni-ds.patch.yaml << EOF